610yilingliu/610yilingliu.github.io/_posts/2020-06-23-PyForBeginners.md

 ![Python Console](\img\python\pywinconsole.png)

 Oh god!
 It is not the same as I imagine!
-Your workspace looks this advertise!
+My workspace should looks like this advertise instead of the console!

 ![Python Advertise](\img\python\py_code.jpeg)